-Porphyrias are a group of inherited or (rarely) acquired metabolic disorders in which defective enzymes impair the biosynthesis of heme in the liver and/or bone marrow.
+Porphyrias are a group of rare, inherited or (less commonly) acquired metabolic disorders in which defective enzymes impair the biosynthesis of heme in the liver and/or bone marrow.
 All porphyrias are characterized by the accumulation of porphyrin, or intermediates of its biosynthesis, which can cause a variety of symptoms depending on the organs involved (e.g., skin, liver, CNS).
-Porphyria cutanea tarda (PCT) is the most common form and presents with chronic, blistering cutaneous photosensitivity and tea-colored urine.
-The second most common form, acute intermittent porphyria (AIP), is characterized by life-threatening attacks of severe abdominal pain, constipation, tachycardia, and neuropsychiatric abnormalities.
-Attacks are generally triggered by certain drugs, alcohol, infections, or fasting.
-The diagnosis is confirmed by detecting metabolic heme precursors in urine, which often appear reddish.
-An important acquired form of porphyria is lead poisoning, which is discussed in another learning card (see ).
+Porphyria cutanea tarda (PCT) is the most common form and manifests with chronic, blistering cutaneous photosensitivity and tea-colored urine.
+The diagnosis of PCT is confirmed by detecting porphyrins in urine or serum.
+Management consists of rigorous photoprotective measures, regular phlebotomy or low-dose hydroxychloroquine, and avoiding risk factors.
+The second most common form, acute intermittent porphyria (AIP), is characterized by life-threatening attacks of severe abdominal pain, nausea and vomiting, tachycardia, and neuropsychiatric abnormalities.
+Attacks are generally triggered by certain medications, alcohol, infections, or fasting.
+The diagnosis of AIP is confirmed by detecting metabolic heme precursors in urine, which often appears reddish.
+An important acquired form of porphyria is lead poisoning, which is discussed in another article (see “ ”).
 Patients with a known porphyria should avoid potential triggers.
-Management consists of supportive care; acute attacks should be treated with hemin to reduce heme production.
+Management of AIP consists of supportive care; acute attacks should be treated with hemin to reduce heme production.

-- Porphyrias are a group of inherited or (rarely) acquired metabolic disorders in which defective enzymes impair the biosynthesis of heme in the liver and/or bone marrow.
+- Porphyrias are a rare group of inherited or (less commonly) acquired metabolic disorders in which defective enzymes impair the biosynthesis of heme in the liver and/or bone marrow.

 - The specific intermediates that accumulate depends on which enzymes are affected in the heme biosynthesis pathway.